Do you get lost looking at the hundreds of heating lamp options for reptiles?

 So it’s up to you.

-However, if you keep live plants in the tank safe, these will need UVB to stay healthy.
+However, if you keep live plants in the tank safe, these will need UVB lighting to stay healthy.

 Review Of The Best Lights For Leopard Geckos